d5/tengo/docs/builtins.md

 ## delete

 Deletes keys of a map type or index of an array type.
 First argument must be a map or array type.
-Second argument must be a string if first argument is map, or an integer if first argument is an array, otherwise runtime error is generated.
+Second argument must be a string if first argument is map, or a non negative integer if first argument is an array, otherwise runtime error is generated.
 (Like Go's `delete` builtin except slice index deletions.)
 `delete` returns `undefined` value if successful, it mutates given map or array.
-Negative indices are accepted for arrays.
 If array indeces are out of bounds or number of arguments is not two, runtime error is generated!

 ```golang